Yes, but this is probably due to a simple reason… less joint stress!

 Finally, I’d adopt medium or slightly wide positions.
 While close-grip pressing, for example, is easier on the elbows than arm extensions, the advantages of compound exercises fade as you move toward any extreme.
 You also want to ensure the large muscles are worked best.

-Anecdotally, I feel my whole quads working on sissy squats or leg extensions.
+Personally, I feel my whole quads working on leg extensions or sissy squats.
 Each triceps head gets pumped on arm extensions.
-I’ve actually contemplated at times if I needed compound movements whatsoever!
+I’ve contemplated at times if I needed compound movements whatsoever!

 However, I’ve definitely felt joint stress on isolations that harmed performance, and I eventually settled on keeping the classic big movements indefinitely.